 This challenge taught me quite a bit about myself and my running abilities.
 I also learned more about the status of my cardiovascular health and cardiovascular fitness in general.

-So, I thought I should sit down and write this article with you to share my experience and hopefully encourage you to consider running 5k everyday challenge.
+So, I should sit down and write this article to share my experience and hopefully encourage you to consider running a 5k every day challenge.